 The study area lacks a coordinated pedestrian and bicycle circulation network.
 Existing pedestrian facilities are limited and are predominantly oriented towards internal site circulation.
 An example of this is the Cultural Arts Center where there are numerous sidewalks, but there is a lack of connectivity to adjacent properties.
-There are other instances of homes and businesses that have extended sidewalks to the edge of their property, but there are currently no facilities for them to connect to.
-An example of this can be seen in Figure 5.
+Map 8 shows the existing network of pedestrian facilities.